A Book Lover’s Reykjavik — Bookstores, Libraries, and Book Culture

 It’s also the oldest of the bookstores in the country, established in 1872.
 Though these bookstores may lack the visual charm of a smaller, cozier establishment, they make up for it with a great depth of offerings in both English and Icelandic.

+What I found interesting is that many of the English language books seem to come from British publishers, so they were a bit different from what I see at home.
 There were also British editions of American bestsellers, so I got to see alternative covers and descriptions.
 I also loved seeing all the beautifully designed books — as well as the many books on design.
+I always check out cookbooks section when I visit bookstores; this location had an especially large selection of vegan cookbooks from all over the world.

 Three locations in Reykjavik 101: Austurstræti 18; Skólavörðustígur 11; and Laugavegur 77.